alojzy231/it-commerce/README.md

 ## About The Project

-IT-Commerce is a website of clothing company where you can search and order their products.
+IT-Commerce is a website of a clothing company where you can search and order their products.

 ### Built With